Pratap Shankar Hazra: Football

 Pratap began playing inter-college football in 1961, representing Jagannath College, and eventually joined Victoria SC in the Dhaka First Division League in the same year.
 In his second year at the club, he won the league title along with the Aga Khan Gold Cup, and Independence Day Football Tournament.
 Nonetheless, he rarely entered the pitch in a Victoria team dominated by Makrani players from the Pakistan national team.

 In 1963, Pratap joined Mohammedan SC, where he served until his retirement in 1977.
-Playing as a left-winger, Pratap won the Dhaka League six times, the Aga Khan Gold Cup and Independence Day Cup twice.
+Playing as a left-winger, Pratap won the First Division six times, the Aga Khan Gold Cup and Independence Day Cup twice.
 He notably scored from a direct corner against Karachi Port Trust in the 1964 Aga Khan Gold Cup final, as both teams shared the trophy after a 1–1 draw.
-He was also part of the Mohammedan team that were unbeaten league champions in 1969, with his attacking partnership with Ali Nawaz Baloch, Abdullah Rahi and Golam Sarwar Tipu being integral to their success that season.
+He was also part of the Mohammedan team that were unbeaten league champions in 1969, with his attacking partnership with Ali Nawaz Baloch, Abdullah Rahi and Golam Sarwar Tipu being integral to their success.

+In the National Football Championship, Pratap became a champion with Dhaka Division in 1962.
+He represented the Dacca Division junior team in the National Youth Football Championship in 1963, and the following year, he played for Dacca District in the inter-district football championship.
+Pratap also won the inter-university football championship with Dacca University in both 1966 and 1968.
+Additionally, he represented Dacca Division in the 1968 National Championship held in Jessore.
+In the 1969 edition of the National Championship, he represented East Zone winners, East Pakistan Combined University, in the main tournament held in Lahore.